lenhoanglnh/SmartPoop/English/3-bias.md

 > What do you mean?

-> Issa's video data are perfectly normal.
+> Issa Gueye's video data are perfectly normal.
 It is his spectrographic data that is reported as "very concerning".
-But I'm afraid that's because Issa is a statistically very different SmartToilet Deluxe user from other SmartToilet Deluxe users.
+But I'm afraid that's because Issa Gueye is a statistically very different SmartToilet Deluxe user from other SmartToilet Deluxe users.

 > He's Senegalese.